sketchplugins/plugin-directory/README.md

 - [Sketch Name Organizer](https://github.com/canisminor1990/sketch-name-organizer), by Canis Minor: 🖌 Rename artboards based on their x and y position; Rename layers based on their Style and Symbol.
 - [Sketch Navigator](https://github.com/arshad/sketch-navigator), by Arshad Chummun: Artboard navigation (with autocomplete) for Sketch
 - [Sketch Nearest 8](https://github.com/acollurafici/sketch-nearest-8), by Anthony Collurafici: Sketch Plugin to round shape size to the nearest multiple of 8
-- [Sketch Notebook](http://marcosvid.al/sketch-notebook), by Marcos Vidal: Sketch Plugin to make documenting design easier.
 - [Sketch Number Artboards](https://github.com/mmasonlee/sketch-number-artboards), by Mason Lee: Sketch plugin to number artboards in order
+- [Sketch Number Artboards by Position](https://github.com/radermacher/sketch-number-artboards-by-position), by Richard Radermacher: Sketch plugin to number artboards in order of position.
 - [Sketch Paginate](https://github.com/jorgemartins/sketch-paginate), by Jorge Martins: Add page numbers to artboards.
 - [Sketch Palette Generator](https://github.com/awkward/sketch-palette-generator), by awkward: Output a JSON colour palette to Sketch 💎
 - [Sketch Palettes](https://github.com/andrewfiorillo/sketch-palettes), by Andrew Fiorillo: Sketch plugin that lets you save and load colors in the color picker